-I thought I was running a little bit late (which I guess I sort of was, sort of wasn’t, in that I wasn’t in my corral when the first start gun went off, but once I got there, I still had over 30 minutes before my corral started.
+I thought I was running a bit late (which I guess I sort of was, sort of wasn’t – in that I wasn’t in my corral when the first start gun went off, but once I got there, I still had over 30 minutes before my corral started).

-A bunch of us runners had some great bonding time before the race in the Metro.
-I met these cool girls Lily and Dawn.
-Dawn lives in New York and is looking for someone to go see more musicals with her, so I’m pretty sure that obviously means we’re going to be friends.
+The Metro was full of great bonding.
+I met Dawn who lives in New York and is looking for someone to go see more musicals with her, so I’m pretty sure that obviously means we’re going to be friends.

 Sometime around 8:40am, I crossed the start line.
 By the end of mile 1, I was already sweating profusely.
 Dearest race directors throughout the universe, I am begging you not to ever start a race at 8am.
-At first it was exciting to read that I could “sleep in” (compared to waking up for other races).
-When I realized how much freakishly hotter it is to race later in the day, I was over the “late” start.
+At first it was exciting to read that I could “sleep in,” but when I realized how much freakishly hotter it is to race later in the day, I was over the “late” start.

-I have my basic “race outfit” that I’ve worn to pretty much every race – but it consists of this heavy hat, black pants, and cotton shirt (over a technical shirt).
-It’s an awesome outfit for racing when it’s a little chilly outside, but it was absolutely killing me today.
+I have my basic race outfit which I’ve worn to pretty much every race – but it consists of this heavy hat, black pants, and cotton shirt (over a technical shirt).
+It’s an awesome outfit for racing, but it was absolutely killing me today.
 Around mile 3, I was ready to start shedding layers until I’d run into the finish naked.
 (I did not do that.)

 I really pushed myself during this race.
 I had 13.3 minute miles going during my first 5k.
 Slowly but surely, I slowed down throughout the race.
-(My 10k time was 1:30:06, 10 miles was 2:31:28.)
-People had been talking a lot at the expo yesterday about the hill that was going to bother everyone around mile 6/7.
+(10k – 1:30:06, 10 miles – 2:31:28.)
+People had been talking a lot at the expo about the hill that was going to bother everyone around mile 6/7.

 Pssh!
 I thought.
 Silly.
 A hill.
 We’re all strong.
 We’ll all handle it.
-Toward the middle of the race, when I was mildly convinced that we were all going to die from the heat, I came upon this big-ol’ never-ending-seeming hill.
-And I realized, “Ah.
+Toward the middle of the race, when I was mildly convinced we were all going to die from the heat, I came upon this big-ol’ seemingly-never-ending hill.
+I realized, “Ah.
 This is what they were all talking about.
 Okay.
-It’s hard after all.”
+It is hard after all.”